AleksandarDzudzevic/TutoringWebApp/README.md

 ```
 Fig. 12 shows the method which calls the previously mentioned process of encryption.

-In order to fulfill the client's request for the website, safe and secure data storing is necessary and it allows privacy of the user to stay at a desired level.
+To fulfill the client's request for the website, safe and secure data storage is necessary and it allows privacy of the user to stay at a desired level.

 ### Regsitration System
 ```.py